 Candidates are required to fill out Campaign Finance Disclosure forms and these will be posted on the City website.
-All monetary donations and all expenditures used in the campaign need to be recorded on the disclosure form.
-Candidates are not allowed to accept/keep any anonymous donations over \$50.
-If an anonymous donation is received, it will need to be donated to the City, County or a charitable organization.
-More found in the Municipal Code Title 3 Chapter 3.
+All monetary and in-kind donations and all expenditures used in the campaign need to be recorded on the disclosure form.
+Candidates are not allowed to accept/keep anonymous donations.
+If an anonymous donation is received and the donor cannot be located, it will need to be donated to the City, County, or a charitable organization.